taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 Then, I obtained a lease to the domain `aadith-thiruvallarai.com` from ***[Squarespace](https://www.squarespace.com/){:target=”_blank”}***.

 > You can’t actually own a URL.
-You can only lease it from companies like GoDaddy and Squarespace.
+You can only lease it from companies like GoDaddy and Squarespace who own the lease to a bunch of domains.

+It costs around 20 USD a year to lease a domain.

 Configuring DNS involves creating and publishing what is known as DNS records.
 DNS records come in many flavors but the only one I had to be concerned with was an A record.
 An A record points the URL to the website’s server’s IP address.